pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 ```

 If you were to put that (with the appropriate imports) into a script and run
-it, you'd get the `ImproperlyConfigured` exception described above.
+it, you'd get the `ImproperlyConfigured` exception shown above.
 However,
 you can get it working with a management command.
 Let's say that the code for
 your `Comment` class was in `~/mysite/comments/models.py`.
 You could create a
 new file at `~/mysite/comments/management/commands/delete_old_comments.py`, and